near/docs/docs/2.develop/3.contracts/anatomy/anatomy.md

 :::tip
 In RUST the objects are actually stored using their Borsh representation.
 That's why the RUST code includes `#[derive(Default, BorshDeserialize, BorshSerialize)]`.
 :::

+### &nbsp;
+---
+## 🎞️📚 Aditional Resources
+These educational resources could help you to better understand the subject
+### Videos
+- [Ready Layer One Hackathon](https://www.youtube.com/watch?v=2mRpIRJ8IK0): A high level explanation for the different parts of a smart contract, given as part of an Assemblyscript workshop.

+### Blog Posts

+### Code